Tips for new writers to help you be more successful.

 You also learn more about the details of writing, like transitions and phrases.
 We often don’t think of these details because we pick them up subconsciously.
 Reading also shows exposes you to other creative works and new ideas.

 The most significant benefit to this is you learn new expressions and words that make your writing unique and crisp.

 5. Time Block

 Time blocking is one of my favorite time management strategies.
 You can pair it with batching to seriously amp up your productivity.
 If you block off specific time throughout your day for similar activities, you’ll get more done.

 Batching allows you to get more done because you’re working on similar tasks without switching to something different that interrupts the thought process.
 An example would be writing blog articles.
 You could spend a block of time researching the articles and keyword research.
 Another block of time, you could spend writing a group of block posts.

-Blocking off time for specific tasks that are similar helps you get more things done in less time because you don’t waste time shifting the mental gears in your head, then you would if you skip from task to different tasks.
+Blocking off time for specific tasks that are similar helps you get more things done in less time because you don’t waste time shifting the mental gears in your head than you would if you skip from tasks to different tasks.
 It’s like getting more hours back in your day, and that’s a win for sure.